Skip to content

 Example Sentences

-We spent the afternoon hiking up Mount Eden, one of Auckland's many volcanic cones, to enjoy a panoramic view of the city and its two harbors.
+We spent the afternoon hiking up Mount Eden, one of Auckland's many volcanic cones, to enjoy a panoramic view of the cityscape and the Hauraki Gulf.

 Sources and References